 At Walter Halls Safeguarding is our number one priority and everyone's responsibility.
 The information below explains some of our key provision and systems.
-It is not intended to replace or substitute the reading of our Safeguarding Policy which can be found in the Key Documents –Safeguarding section of this website.
+It is not intended to replace or substitute the reading of our Safeguarding Policy.
 For us safeguarding goes beyond what is statutory and is our highest priority.
 As a team we constantly reflect on our practise and look for any ways we can to improve.

 We have five school DSL’s (Designated Safeguarding Leads).
 These are currently: